telerik/ajax-docs/api/server/Telerik.Web.UI/SchedulerWebServiceSettings.md

 ## Properties

-###  Method `String`

-Gets or sets the method name to be called to populate items with
-            ExpandMode set to WebService.

-#### Remarks
-The method must be part of the web service specified through the
-            Path property.

-###  UpdateMode `AppointmentUpdateMode`

-Gets or sets the update mode for Appointments in WebService scenarios.

-#### Remarks
-Using Batch results in updating all appointments per
-            single operation.
-On the other hand, Single mode updates only the appointment that was edited, hence reducing the bandwidth usage.

-###  GetAppointmentsMethod `String`
+###  CreateRecurrenceExceptionMethod `String`

-Gets or sets the method name to be called to populate the appointments.
+Gets or sets the method name to be called to create recurrence exceptions.

 #### Remarks
 The method must be part of the web service specified through the